cs4118/recitations/E-Freezer/freezer_sched_class.md

 `enqueue_task()` and `dequeue_task()` are used to put a task on the runqueue and remove a task from the runqueue, respectively.
-Each of these functions are passed the task to be enqueued/dequeued, as well as the runqueue it should be added/removed from.
+Each of these functions are passed the task to be enqueued/dequeued, as well as the runqueue it should be added to/removed from.
 In addition, these functions are given a bit vector of flags that describe *why* enqueue or dequeue is being called.
 Here are the various flags, which are described in [sched.h](https://elixir.bootlin.com/linux/v5.10.158/source/kernel/sched/sched.h#L1743):

 ```c